uber-archive/idl/README.md

 <!-- [![NPM][npm-png]][npm] -->

-A god repository for all your thrifts
+A CLI for managing thrift IDL files

 ## Introduction

-`thrift-god` provides a "package manager" for thrift interfaces.
+`thrift-store` provides a "package manager" for thrift interfaces.
-It comes with two CLI commands, `thrift-god` and `thrift-get`.
+It comes with two CLI commands, `thrift-store-daemon` and `thrift-store`.

 ## Motivation